NLnetLabs/cascade/doc/manual/source/quick-start.rst

 sourced from a local file or fetched from another nameserver using XFR :term:`zone transfers <Zone transfer>`.

 ..
-Note:: No TSIG or passthrough support yet.

-   The current version of Cascade does not yet support TSIG authenticated XFR nor can it pass through a signed zone intact, any DNSSEC records will be stripped from the zone before signing.
+Note:: The current version of Cascade does not yet support TSIG authenticated XFR nor can it pass through a signed zone intact.
+Any DNSSEC records will be stripped from the zone before signing.
 We expect to add support for these features soon.

 Zones take a lot of their settings from policy.